Elan456/cu-autograder-framework/README.md

 ### Tests directory
 * `drivers` - Where you can place all the files that are needed to run the tests besides the student's code.
-For example, C drivers that test the functionality of certain functions in the students code should be put here.
+For example, C drivers that test the functionality of certain functions in the student's code should be put here.
   Notice `exampleDriver.cpp`
-* `tests.py` - The Python script which compiles, runs, and observes drivers and the student's code.
+* `test.py` - The Python script which compiles, runs, and observes drivers and the student's code.
 Examples are given in the file.
 * `utils` - A Python package that contains our custom utilities for the autograder.
   This is where define functions that are used multiple times in the autograder.